eremeeveugene/LeetCode-CS/README.md

 [![.NET](https://github.com/eremeeveugene/leetcode/actions/workflows/dotnet.yml/badge.svg)](https://github.com/eremeeveugene/leetcode)

+## Technologies Used

+- **.NET 8**: The latest version of the .NET framework for building and running applications.
+- **C#**: The programming language used to implement the solutions.
+- **MSTest**: A testing framework for .NET to write and run tests.
+- **Coverlet**: A code coverage library for .NET, used to collect coverage data and integrate with build tasks.
+- **ReportGenerator**: A tool to generate reports from the test coverage data.

 ## Solutions by Category

 Below are the LeetCode problems sorted by category.
 Click on the category names to explore the problems.